Barrel shroud: Handguard

-A handguard (also known as the forend or forearm) on firearms is a barrel shroud specifically designed to allow the user to grip the front of the gun.
+A handguard (also known as the forend, fore-end, or forearm) on firearms is a barrel shroud specifically designed to allow the user to grip the front of the gun.
 It provides a safe heat-insulated surface for the user's hand to firmly hold onto without needing to worry about getting burned by the barrel, which may become very hot when firing.
 It can also serve as an attachment platform for secondary weapons (such as an underslung M203 grenade launcher or M26-MASS) as well as accessories such as bipods, tactical lights, laser sights, night-vision devices, foregrips (or handstops), slings and a variety of other attachments.

-Handguards are typically available as two types.
-The first has a contact point at the base of the barrel and a predetermined length up the barrel.
-They are typically made of polymer if they are this brand but can be made of different types of alloys.
-If they have the two contact points they are considered to be a drop in handguard.
+Handguards are typically available in two types, determined by whether or not they contact the barrel directly.
+If one does, it will usually have a contact point at the base of the barrel (because it is an extension of the stock) and another at a predetermined length up the barrel.
+They are typically made of polymer but can be made of different types of alloys.
+This type of handguard is also available as a "drop-in", i.e., an aftermarket modification, in which case it will not be an extension of the stock, but rather two pieces that attach to each other around the barrel via some sort of mounting system, such as M-LOK, KeyMod, or Picatinny.

 The other type attaches around the barrel but does not make contact with it directly.
-That particular type of handguard is, the majority of the time, made out of some form of aluminum or aluminum alloy.
+This particular type of handguard is, the majority of the time, made out of some form of aluminum or aluminum alloy.
 That allows for what is considered a free-floating barrel.
-Free floating barrels are known to have greater accuracy than their counterparts that have drop in hand guards.

-They also use a number of mounting systems, with the main ones being M-LOK, KeyMod, and Picatinny.
+Free floating barrels are reputed to have greater accuracy than their counterparts.
+When not built into the firearm, they also use a variety of mounting systems, with the main ones being M-LOK, KeyMod, and Picatinny.

-In the context of melee weapons, a "handguard" refers to the crossguard (also known as the quillons or crosstree), the enlarged front part of a sword, saber or knife/dagger's hilt, which protects the wielder's hands from an opponent's blade sliding towards the hilt or prevents the wielder's own hand and fingers from accidentally slipping onto the blade when stabbing.